-This boutique, family-style fly fishing program takes two lucky anglers on a truly authentic journey combining the best brook and brown trout fishing in southern Patagonia.
+This boutique, family-style fly fishing program takes up to 4 lucky anglers on a truly authentic journey combining the best brook and brown trout fishing in southern Patagonia.
 Guest will stay at traditional family-run Argentine estancias dating back to the 1930’s as well as a unique wilderness Eco Camp.
-Limited to only two rods per week, this intimate program gives anglers the opportunity to fish four completely private and well-rested spring creeks which hold all sizes of brook trout including some in the 4 to 6-pound class.
+Limited to 4 rods per week, this intimate program gives anglers the opportunity to fish four completely private and well-rested spring creeks which hold all sizes of brook trout including some in the 4 to 6-pound class.
 This quaint homestay style venue and Eco Camp experience is a treasure within the vast open Patagonian landscape.
 The Route of the Spring Creeks offers rewarding homespun cultural experiences coupled with some of the finest spring creek fishing south of the equator.

 Location: The Estancia Rio Pelke, Estancia Chank Aike and Pali Aike Eco Camp are located in Southern Argentina along Route 40 between the towns of El Calafate to Rio Gallegos.

 Fishing Program: Along the Route of the Spring Creeks guests will stay in classic Argentine estancias followed by a comfortable and unique Eco Camp.
 During this time, guests fish four completely private and seldom fished springs creeks that hold great numbers of sizable brook and brown trout that readily fall to large terrestrial dry flies twitched on the surface or slowly stripped dark streamer patterns.
 All four rivers can be fished with 3 to 5-weight rods with either a standard floating line or a floating shooting head with running line.
 Fishing is mainly done with floating lines, however sinking poly leaders are used at times to reach larger fish in deep pools.
 These intimate spring creeks require some casting precision with both short and long casts and most beats require little to no wading.